 Compare credit cards with payment insurance plan

-By calculating the potential cost of having credit card payment protection insurance plan, you can determine whether this feature will be useful or not.
+By calculating the potential cost of having credit card insurance plan, you can determine whether this feature will be useful or not.
 If you think having peace of mind is worth the premiums you’ll pay, then it might be a good idea to get payment protection.

 But if you don’t find this feature valuable, compare your credit card options until you find a card with features that appeal to your needs.